alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 We encourage everyone in the team to participate in all team activities and work.
-We are committed to facilitating Communities of Practice that are connected with each others work.
+We are committed to facilitating Communities of Practice that are connected with each others' work.
 Although we will fail at times, we seek to treat everyone both as fairly and equally as possible.
 Whenever a member has made a mistake, we expect them to take responsibility for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do